Fullers' Waiheke ferry price rise 'punishing'

 "It's time to bring them [Fullers] into the public transport regulatory system," the ferry user said.

-At the moment, Fullers does not come under Auckland Transport's oversight, under a deal struck with the former Transport Minister Steven Joyce in 2011.
+At the moment, Fullers does not come under Auckland Transport's oversight, under a deal struck with former transport minister Steven Joyce in 2011.

 Three years ago, Darby launched a petition - which gained 5565 signatures - calling on the Government to "Bring Fullers into line" by bringing all of its routes under the Land Transport Management Act (2003) and bring fares and operation under the oversight of Auckland Council-controlled AT under the Public Transport Operating Model (PTOM).